-On June 30, 2020 Beijing, China introduced a new security law for Hong Kong that will have a notable impact on mobility, from talent management to data security.
-The law criminalizes certain activities carried out by Hong Kong residents and non-permanent residents.
+On 30 June 2020, Beijing introduced a new security law for Hong Kong that will have a notable impact on mobility, from talent management to data security.
+The law criminalises certain activities carried out by Hong Kong residents and non-permanent residents.
 People "from outside [Hong Kong]... who are not permanent residents of Hong Kong" are also subject to the new law.
-Punishments range from three-year sentences to a maximum of life in prison.
+Punishments range from three-year sentences to a maximum of life imprisonment.
 Below, we’ll explore what the new security law consists of and considerations for companies that are doing business in the Hong Kong administrative region.

 What does the Hong Kong security law consist of?

-The Law of the People's Republic of China on Safeguarding National Security in the Hong Kong Special Administrative Region identifies four broad areas of criminal behavior:
+The Law of the People's Republic of China on Safeguarding National Security in the Hong Kong Special Administrative Region identifies four broad areas of criminal behaviour:

 - Secession (breaking away from the country)

 - Subversion (undermining the power or authority of the central government)